WATF-F/telegram-no-api/README.md

 ## 🔧 Setup

-Before running the program, you need to **enter your API keys** provided by Bybit.
+Before running the program, you need to enter your API keys provided by Bybit in the `listik.py` file.
 These keys allow the bot to place trades on your behalf.

 ## 📑 Signal Analysis